The Advisory Board

 Bronwen Wickkiser

-Bronwen Wickkiser (PhD, University of Texas, Austin 2003) is Professor of Classics and Chair of Classics at Wabash College.
+Bronwen Wickkiser (PhD, University of Texas, Austin 2003) is the inaugural Solomon Bluhm Professor of Ancient History in the Department of Classical and Oriental Studies at Hunter College and the current Elizabeth A. Whitehead Distinguished Scholar at the American School of Classical Studies, Athens.
 She's a specialist in ancient Greek history and culture, especially the intersection between religion, cult, and medicine.
 Her first book, Asklepios, Medicine, and the Politics of Healing in Fifth-Century Greece: Between Craft and Cult was published by Johns Hopkins University Press in 2008.
 Dr. Wickkiser serves on the Managing Committee of the American School of Classical Studies in Athens, and has received research fellowships from the National Endowment for the Humanities, the American School of Classical Studies at Athens, and the Loeb Classical Library Foundation.
+Her current research revolves around medical tourism in the ancient world.

 Laetitia Mizero Hellerud